matyX6/homebound/SETUP.md

 ```

 > [!TIP]
-> Use the default name (id_rsa) for Git to recognize your SSH key automatically without SSH agent.
+> Use the default SSK key name (id_rsa) for Git to recognize your SSH key automatically without SSH agent.
 For convenience and automatic connection, leave the passphrase empty.

 ## Setting Up Remote Repository

+To set up a remote Git repository, follow these steps:

+1. Log in to your preferred Git hosting service, such as GitHub, GitLab, or similar.
+2. Create a new repository on the platform.
+Look for an option like “New Repository” or “Create Project”.
+3. Follow the on-screen instructions to set up your repository.
+You’ll typically need to provide a name and optional description for your repository.

+Once your repository is created, you’ll receive an SSH URL that you can use to link your local project to this remote repository.

+> [!CAUTION]
+> Ensure your repository is set to private to keep your data secure.

+> [!TIP]
+> Consider naming your remote repository something recognizable, like homebound-server-data.

 ## Setting Up Server Software